Andrew Benintendi Player Props: White Sox vs. Blue Jays

 Andrew Benintendi At The Plate

-- Benintendi has an OPS of .718, fueled by an OBP of .360 to go with a slugging percentage of .358.
-All three of those stats are best among Chicago hitters this season.

-- Among the qualified hitters in MLB play, he ranks 35th in batting average, 62nd in on-base percentage, and 131st in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 34th, his on-base percentage ranks 67th, and he is 132nd in the league in slugging.

-- Benintendi enters this game on a four-game hitting streak.
-During his last outings, he's hitting .316.
+- Benintendi enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .368.

-- He has not gone deep in his 20 games this season.
+- In 85.7% of his games this year (18 of 21), Benintendi has picked up at least one hit, and in seven of those games (33.3%) he recorded more than one.

-- Benintendi has driven in a run in five games this season (25.0%), but has had no multiple-RBI games.
+- Benintendi has driven in a run in five games this year (23.8%), but has had no multiple-RBI games.

-- In 12 of 20 games this season, he has scored, including multiple runs once.
+- In 12 of 21 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.